Insight: Congress keeps detention quota despite immigration debate

 CCA and GEO Group are key players in Washington, spending millions of dollars in the past decade to lobby Congress and contributing to the campaigns of lawmakers who support tough immigration policies.

-The companies say they do not advocate specific policies that would increase the number of people behind bars, but this claim draws scepticism from immigrant-rights groups and other critics.
+The companies say they do not advocate specific policies that would increase the number of people behind bars, but this claim draws skepticism from immigrant-rights groups and other critics.

 "It doesn't make sense to have a numerical requirement," said Julie Myers Wood, who headed Homeland Security's Immigration and Customs Enforcement division under Republican President George W. Bush and believes the DHS should be given more flexibility in handling undocumented immigrants.
 "The goal is not to see how many people are detained."